 And, it is no secret that on many farms, women have done the books, Barker-Devine says.

 Women have been active helpers on many farms for generations, but their role is more often appreciated today, she says.
-More men and women work off the farm today, providing income and benefits such as insurance that allow the farm to stay in operation.
+More men and women work off the farm today, providing income and benefits that allow the farm to stay in operation.

 For Bro, an Iowa State University agronomy graduate who has worked with her husband to raise four children on the farm, there was never any doubt that she was a hands-on partner.